LiewJunTung/Try-GitPitch/topics/introduction/PITCHME.md

 +++
 ## What is an __IMAGE__ and what is in it?

-- Snapshot of a container
+- Snapshot of a container |
-- Contains
+- Contains |
-    - Operating System (Ubuntu, CentOS, Alpine - 5MB)
+    - Operating System (Ubuntu, CentOS, Alpine - 5MB) |
-    - Application
+    - Application |
-    - Source Code / Executables
+    - Source Code / Executables |

 +++

 ![VM and Container Comparison](assets/img/vm_and_container.jpg)

++++
+## What can we do with it?

+Many things!
+Example:
+1. Production Server |
+2. Local Development Server |
+3. Continuous Integration
+4. Tools for one-off use (NPM, Yarn)